 The Transition Program services young adults between the ages of eighteen and twenty years old for School District #308.
-Our mission is to educate young adults with disabilities and equipped them with the tools needed to successfully transition from high school to adult life with the ultimate goal of becoming productive members of their family and community.
+Our mission is to educate young adults with disabilities and equipped them with the tools needed to successfully transition to adult life with the ultimate goal of becoming productive members of their family and community.

 In the transition program, we empower our learners to be self-determined.
 We encourage students to maximize their potential for independence in daily living, employment and recreational/leisure skills.
 Our students strive to be contributing members of their community.
 The young adults in our program participate in job experiences in the community to increase their vocational skills.
 Job coaches, provided by the district, offer support to our young adults to assist them in accomplishing their career goals.
 Individual’s career goals are based on individual’s skill sets and interests.